Uniform irreducibility of Galois action on the $\ell$-primary part of Abelian $3$-folds of Picard type: Introduction

 When $D\equiv 7 \pmod{8}$ the canonical characters yield the wrong sign, leading us to consider $\lambda$'s which are tamely ramified at $\ell$ to switch the sign.
-It remains however to show that the non-tempered representations $\pi_{n,\ell}$ attached to such $\lambda$'s admit $\Gamma_0(\ell^r)$-invariants for some $r$.
-For this we use a more involved argument, based on Jacquet modules and intertwining operators involving some precise averages of exponential sums, occupying the entirety section \S\ref{intertwining}.
+It remains however to show that the non-tempered representations $\pi_{n,\ell}$ attached to such $\lambda$'s admit $\Gamma_0(\ell^r)$-invariants for some $r$, which is significantly harder than $\Gamma_1(\ell^r)$-invariants.
+To that end, in \S\ref{intertwining} we devise a more involved argument relying on Jacquet modules and intertwining operators, and which requires precise computations of exponential sums beyond the reach of known estimates.
+It would be worthwhile exploring questions regarding levels of non-tempered representations in greater generality.

-Once the irregularity of $X_\Gamma$ has been shown to the at least $3$ and the Bombieri--Lang conjecture established, one has to deal with the possible curves $C$ of genus $\leqslant 1$ contained in $Y_\Gamma$.
-Using our key Lemma~\ref{lem:reflexions} affirming that our Picard modular surfaces only admit a finite number of isolated singularities, we show that, after removing a finite number of points, $C$ is endowed with an abelian family (see \S\ref{shimura-surfaces}).
+Once the irregularity of $X_\Gamma$ has been shown to be at least $3$ and the Bombieri--Lang conjecture established, one has to deal with the possible curves $C$ of genus $\leqslant 1$ contained in $Y_\Gamma$.
+Using the key Lemma~\ref{lem:reflexions} on the lack of complex reflections, our Picard modular surfaces only admit a finite number of isolated singularities hence, after removing a finite number of points, $C$ is endowed with an abelian family (see \S\ref{sec:abelian-family}).
 This allows us apply the results of Cadoret and Tamagawa regarding the uniform boundedness of the Galois action on the Tate module of such $1$-dimensional families.

-Finally, each of the finitely many non-CM $k$-rational points are dealt with using the results on the Mumford--Tate conjecture for abelian $3$-folds of Picard type recalled in \S\ref{MT-groups}.
+Finally, each of the finitely many non-CM $k$-rational points are dealt with using the Mumford--Tate conjecture for abelian $3$-folds of Picard type recalled in \S\ref{MT-groups}, and which is not available in higher dimension.